jkboualavong/jkboualavong.github.io/_pages/about.md

 * Rhetorical and network science analysis of reporting of emerging technologies

 Some of these projects are computational, some are lab-based, and some are mixed, and I'm happy to discuss how they can be adapted to your interests and strengths.
-If you have questions, feel free to reach out at the email on the sidebar (will keep up to date as accounts get activated/deactivated).
+If you have questions, feel free to reach out at the email on the sidebar (will keep that up to date as accounts get activated/deactivated).

 $^1$ I use the convention of Marisa Duarte (Yaqui), who in *Network Sovereignty* introduces all individuals by their Land relation in parentheses after first inclusion of the name.
 This practice, often used among Indigenous communities, centers how colonial history affects everyone, but affects communities differently.